JamesHizon/Open-ended-Capstone-Final/README.md

 ### Note to self/whoever is reading
 - I need to make sure to include necessary photos inside this Github page.
 - I am still finishing up this document.
+- Need to include Python scripts and EMR Notebooks.